-Students may appeal against the decision by lodging an appeal form to the Principal within three (3) days of initial determination.
+Students may appeal against the decision by lodging an appeal form to the Deputy Principal within three (3) days of initial determination.
+A review panel convened by the Deputy Principal will decide the outcome of the appeal.

-The Principal may:
+The panel may: